CLOSED FOR CHRISTMAS! Details

 Print Speed

-The image above was printed on UltraPro Satin and the Pro Luster media setting.
+The image above was printed on UltraPro Satin using the Pro Luster media setting.

 Quality 4x6 8x10 13x19